Jon Toral: Mumbai City FC

 Toral signed a two-year contract with Indian Super League club Mumbai City FC on 2 July 2024.
 He made his debut for the club against Mohun Bagan SG on 13 September 2024, starting the match but being substituted off in the 41st minute.
 Toral won his first Man of the Match award in India on 26 January 2025, at home against Mohammedan SC in an eventual 3-0 for the club.
 This performance also got him a slot in the ISL Team of the Week.

 Toral's first goal for the Islanders came on 1 March 2025 against Mohun Bagan.
 At 2-0 down, after the club won a corner in the 57th minute, full-back Valpuia's long shot was blocked, but the ball ricocheted off Toral and into the net, to make it 2-1.
 Mumbai went on to equalize late through Nathan Rodrigues as the game ended in a 2-2 draw.

+On 14 January 2026, Mumbai City announced they had mutually parted ways with Toral.

+Persik Kediri

+On 15 January 2026, Toral signed with Indonesia Super League club Persik Kediri for the remainder of the season.